-(1) Following the completion of this offering, we expect to brand or re-brand 5 of these 10 hotels into brands affiliated with Hilton or InterContinental.
+(2) We are in the process of branding or rebranding 5 of these 10 hotels into brands affiliated with Hilton or InterContinental.

-Our Initial Hotels
+Our Hotels

-The following table provides a comprehensive list of our initial hotels.
+The following table provides a comprehensive list of our hotels as of the date of this prospectus.
 The table includes key metrics such as each hotel's brand, franchise affiliation, service level and geographic region: